-These recurring stories, along with the recent Gulf oil spill and the nuclear disaster in Japan, all trigger cataclysmic perceptions in people far removed in time and space from actual events (or non-events as in the case of Armageddon-like stories).
+These events easily impart doomsday emotions, that while serious events, are not terminal.
+More telling is how such events can trigger cataclysmic perceptions in people far removed in time and space from actual events, or non-events as in the case of Armageddon-like stories.

-What accounts for this apocalyptic sense all humans appear to share?
-I imagine knowledge of our own death lies at the heart of it.
+What accounts for the apocalyptic sense all humans appear to share?
+Undoubtedly, knowledge of our own death lies at the heart of it.
 This knowledge must have been among the first long-term realities of which we were aware.
-Other social species mourn the loss of companions (pair-bond or herd), but humans have acquired an objective memory of this.
-We know there is an apparent END to every BEGINNING, which makes life a much more serious affair.
-Knowing this, we could no longer merrily merely hunt and gather our days away.
-We realized we had to prepare, and cognitively applied this fearsome model to many things we do.
+Other social species mourn the loss of companions, but humans have an objective memory of this.
+We know there is an apparent end to every beginning, which makes life a much more serious affair.
+Knowing this, we could no longer merrily hunt and gather our days away.
+We realized we had to prepare, and so cognitively apply this fearsome model to many things we do.
 Perhaps our survival success as a species is partly due to this apprehension.